 1. Reinstall macOS Mojave from scratch

-Assuming your Mac is compatible with Mojave, and on the first attempt to install it this message has appeared (or something similar): “Installation of macOS could not continue”, it looks as though you need to go back to the first stage of updating it.
+Assuming your Mac is compatible with Mojave, and on the first attempt to install it, the “Installation of macOS could not continue” message or something similar has appeared, it looks as though you need to go back to the first stage of updating it.

-To avoid the same thing happening again, a slightly new approach is needed:
+To prevent the same thing from happening again, a slightly new approach is needed:

 Step 1: Tidy up your Mac

 - Clear out systems junk and app caches.

 - To do that, download CleanMyMac X (you can do that for free).